Death Valley reaches 130 degrees, hottest temperature in U.S. in at least 107 years

 Phoenix, Arizona, is right in the middle of this current heat dome, but even before that it was exceedingly hot.
 This summer is already the hottest on record for the desert city.
 By Thursday, Phoenix is expected to see its 44th day this year of at least 110 degrees.
 That shatters the 2011 record of 33 days.

-The scorching heat is helping to ignite and spread various fires in the West.
+The scorching heat is helping to ignite and spread various wildfires in the West.
 Hot weather dries out the air and brush, making it easier for fires to ignite and spread.
 Since 1972, there has been an 8-fold increase in summer forest fire extent.
-A recent study from Columbia University found that dry conditions in the West have also contributed to a Megadrought that has been going on since 2000, making it perhaps one of the worst in 1200 years.
+A recent study from Columbia University found that dry conditions in the West have also contributed to a megadrought that has been going on since 2000, making it perhaps one of the worst in 1,200 years.

 Over the past few of decades, heat waves have become more intense, according to various studies.
 One study released earlier this summer found that, since 1950, heat waves globally are getting significantly more frequent, lasting longer and producing more cumulative heat — making populations more vulnerable to heat stress.